 21 October 2021

 Is it really possible to make integration simple?
-With the correct tools in one’s toolkit, processes, entities and implementation partner, the possibility exists to make systems integration easier.
+The correct tools in one’s toolkit, processes, entities and implementation partner, can make systems integration easy.

 Making Systems Integration Easy